 Before I started gaming more on my PC, I often wondered whether or not the process was worth the hassle.
 In short, mods can do a lot to enhance your experience.
 For example, Fallout 3 is one of my favorite games of all time.
 When I hanker to play it again, I often review what mods might make my experience a little different.
 For a game that released years ago, visual mods are a huge plus.
 If you never played The Elder Scrolls: Oblivion or Grand Theft Auto IV, graphics mods can make them a lot less staggering to play in 2020.

 Some mods are amazing at adding content too.
-You all know by now how much I love Darth Revan and the Knights of the Old Republic games by now.
+You all know by now how much I love Darth Revan and the Knights of the Old Republic games (check out the post about who that is too!) by now.
 The mods for that game make it so much more enjoyable.
 They even go so far to cut out any buildup to becoming a Jedi.
 That’s right: rather than mess with blasters for the first 10 hours or so, you get a lightsaber from the start.
 That’s a fun run to make with the game’s iconic story.

 Great Practice Mods for Popular Games

 I think the best way to get started with using and installing PC mods is to pick a popular game.
 If you own something like Skyrim, Minecraft, or Fallout 3, then start here.
 These games feature a huge library of mods to use.
 They even have their own dedicated clients to install mods.
 From there, you can search popular websites for mods and take your gaming to the next level.